applemcg/dp/src/Workflow.md

 ----------

 Not imposed by the DP tools, but use of **git** in a **Semantic Versioning** environment.
-Co-ordinating git versions with the Semantic Version is not terribly challenging, but with the implementation I use, it may be necessary to return some functions to the Dot Prof for re-work before the current version may be closed.
+Coordinating git versions with the Semantic Version is not terribly challenging, but with the implementation I use, it may be necessary to return some functions to the Dot Prof for re-work before the current version may be closed.

-See an adjacent **Versioning** paper.
+See the **Versioning** paper.

 Functions
 ---------